Angela Madsen: Military career

 Most of Madsen's immediate family were military, so when her brothers told her she "couldn't make it as a Marine", it made her determined to join.
 She enlisted in the Marines, leaving her daughter with her parents until she completed boot camp.
 After completing her training, the Marine Corps provided Madsen with a home for her and her daughter.
 She was sent to Fort McClellan, Alabama to train as a military police officer.
 Her first duty station was at Marine Corps Air Station El Toro, near Irvine, California.
 At El Toro, she joined the women's basketball team, at center, and when the team competed at the Marine Corps West Coast Regional Basketball Tournament, Madsen was scouted by the women's Marine Corps team.

 Spinal injury and surgery

 In 1980, at her first Marine Corps basketball training session, she fell on the court and another player stepped on her back, rupturing two discs in her spine.
-This in turn led Madsen to undergo surgery to her back, but a string of errors resulted in her having an L1 incomplete spinal cord injury and paraplegia.
+This led to Madsen suffering from chronic back pain and sciatica.

+With therapy, she slowly recovered.
+She found work as a mechanic in the Sears automotive department and later at U-Haul.
+But she could not keep up such physically demanding work and took a desk job as a mechanical engineer.
+Then in 1992 she broke a leg and some ribs in a car accident.
+Already suffering from spinal degeneration from the basketball injury, she had corrective surgery the next year, which left her with both legs paralyzed.

-The Marine Corps refused to pay Madsen's medical bills following the accident, and Madsen lost her home while her marriage fell apart.
+The Marine Corps refused to pay Madsen's medical bills following the car accident, and Madsen lost her home while her marriage fell apart.
 She had depression and became homeless, sometimes sleeping in her wheelchair in front of Disneyland.